RxSwiftCommunity/RxGRDB/README.md

 request.rx.fetchAll(in: dbQueue)   // Observable<[Player]>
 ```

 Those observables can be composed together using [RxSwift operators](https://github.com/ReactiveX/RxSwift).
-However such composition won't provide some specific scheduling requirements:
+However, be careful: those operators are unable to fulfill some database-specific requirements:

 To get a single notification when a transaction has modified several requests, use [DatabaseWriter.rx.changes](#databasewriterrxchangesinsynchronizedstart).

-When you may need to fetch from several requests with the guarantee of consistent results, see [Change Tokens](#change-tokens).
+When you need to fetch from several requests with the guarantee of consistent results, that is to say when you need values that come alltogether from a single database transaction, see [Change Tokens](#change-tokens).

 - [`DatabaseWriter.rx.changes`](#databasewriterrxchangesinsynchronizedstart)
 - [Change Tokens](#change-tokens)